sqlpage/SQLPage/examples/official-site/your-first-sql-website/tutorial.md

 (by storing the executed migrations in a table named `_sqlx_migrations`), and will only execute new migrations.

-For our first website, let''s create a file located in `sqlpage/migrations/0001_create_users_table.sql` with the following contents:
+For our first website, let's create a file located in `sqlpage/migrations/0001_create_users_table.sql` with the following contents:

 ```sql
 CREATE TABLE users (